hhtd8386/HR-Workforce-Analytics-Dashboard/README.md

-# HR Analytics Dashboard | Python & Power BI
+# HR Workforce Analytics Dashboard | Python & Power BI

 An end-to-end HR analytics project that demonstrates the complete data analysis workflow, from data cleaning and preprocessing with Python to building an interactive multi-page Power BI dashboard for workforce analysis and business decision support.